iamdanielsuresh/useless_project/README.md

 ### The Problem (that doesn't exist)
+Control your volume by yelling—because who needs buttons when you have lungs?

 ### The Solution (that nobody asked for)
 [How are you solving it?
 Keep it fun!]